rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 ### Witch Feats
 Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
 You may instead of a Witch feat take a Caster or General Feat of your choice.

-- **Focused Cantrip.** Your damaging cantrips do an extra die of damage per effect you're concentrating on
+- **Focused Cantrip.** Your damaging cantrips do an extra die of damage per effect you're concentrating on.

 - **Scary Look.** (2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
-If they fail, they are frightened of you until the end of the scene (See: _Condition: frightened_)
+If they fail, they are frightened of you until the end of the scene (See: _Condition: frightened_).

 - **NAME HERE.** Scary Look now targets a number of creatures of your choice equal to 1 + your Presence modifier (min 1).

-- **NAME HERE.** Scary Look now makes target scared of all your allies Pre-requisites: *13th level in Witch*.
+- **NAME HERE.** Scary Look now makes target scared of all your allies.
+Pre-requisites: *13th level in Witch*.

-- **Cantrip asdaf.** Your cantrips have +1 to their DC, and +1 for every effect you're concentrating on
+- **Cantrip asdaf.** Your cantrips have +1 to their DC, and +1 for every effect you're concentrating on.

-- **NAME HERE.** Advantage on CON saves to keep concentration if the save was triggered by someone affected by your Hex or Scary Look
+- **NAME HERE.** Advantage on CON saves to keep concentration if the save was triggered by someone affected by your Hex or Scary Look.

-- **Distant Hex.** double the range of your Hexes
+- **Distant Hex.** double the range of your Hexes.

-- **Multi-Hex.** (while casting a Hex) +2PM: target an additional creature when you cast a Hex Pre-requisites: *5th level witch.*.
+- **Multi-Hex.** (while casting a Hex) +2PM: target an additional creature when you cast a Hex.
+Pre-requisites: *5th level witch.*.

-- **Cursed Knowledge.** learn 2 hexes
+- **Cursed Knowledge.** learn 2 hexes.

 - **Tricky Spell.** while casting a Spell) +2PM: Be able to change what attribute the target uses for a save.
 Pre-requisites: *10th level witch*.